phpinternalsbook/PHP-Internals-Book/Book/TODO/zend_engine.rst

 ===========

 The big part, Zend Engine is PHP's heart.
-It's composed of many different pieces , each one having a responsability.
+It's composed of many different pieces , each one having a responsibility.
 They all play together to make PHP alive.
 Here you'll mainly dive into the virtual machine, and learn how PHP understands its own code, how it executes it on the fly and how it makes a response to your request.